cosmology-api/cosmology.api/docs/dev/wrapping.rst

 Now let's wrap this library.
 First, we need to create a wrapping of the top-level namespace so that it implements the :class:`cosmology.api.CosmologyNamespace` interface.
 This will also require creating a namespace for the constants.
+We don't recommend building dynamic libraries and modules and do it here only for demonstration purposes.

 .. code-block:: python